HallaSurvivor/Blog/_posts/2024-04-04-life-in-johnstones-topological-topos.md

 quasitopos of $\lnot \lnot$-separated sheaves in $\mathcal{T}$!
-Thus the embedding $\mathsf{Kur} \hookrightarrow \mathcal{T}$ admits a finite product preserving left adjoint, and the locally cartesian closed structure of $\mathsf{Kur}$ agrees with that of $\mathcal{T}$.
+Thus the embedding $\mathsf{Kur} \hookrightarrow \mathcal{T}$ admits a finite product preserving left adjoint, and the locally cartesian closed structure of $\mathsf{Kur}$ agrees with that of $\mathcal{T}$ (see A1.5.9 in the elephant).

-Concretely, this left adjoint takes an object of $\mathcal{T}$ and fogets _how_ a sequence converges, only remembering _which_ sequences converge!
+Concretely, this left adjoint takes an object of $\mathcal{T}$ and fogets _how_ a sequence converges, only remembering _that_ it converges!
 Said another way, it identifies any proofs $p$ and $q$ with
 $p_n = q_n$ for all $$n \in \mathbb{N}_\infty$$.

-Moreover, one can show that the embedding
+Moreover, the embedding
 $\mathsf{Seq} \hookrightarrow \mathsf{Kur}$ _also_ admits a finite product
 preserving left adjoint!

-This takes a limit space $X$ and gives it a topology whose open sets are sets $U$ so that every sequence converging to a point in $U$ is eventually in $U$.
-It's not obvious that this reflector preserves finite products, but you can find a proof as proposition 3.1 in Menni and Simpson's
+We say a subset $U \subseteq X$ is
+<span class=defn>Sequentially Open</span> if whenever $x_n \to a \in U$,
+some tail of $x_n$ is entirely contained in $U$.
+It's easy to see that the set of sequential open subsets forms a topology on $X$, and indeed our reflector sends a limit space $$(X,\{\text{convergent sequences}\})$$ to the sequential space $$(X,\{\text{sequential opens}\})$.
+This functor moreover preserves finite products[^21], which is Proposition 3.1 in Menni and Simpson's
 [_Topological and limit-space subcategories of countably-based equilogical spaces_][57][^18].

-Thus, given any object $X \in \mathcal{T}$, we get an honest-to-goodness topological space by reflecting it into $\mathsf{Seq}$!
-This space has
+Also, notice that this reflection possibly adds new convergent sequences.
+Maybe our limit space $X$ knows about some convergent sequences, but once we actually build a topology to make these sequences converge in the usual sense, there might accidentally be _more_ convergent sequences than we started with!

+Conversely, the subobjects of a space $X \in \mathcal{T}$ come from taking a subset of the points and a subset of the convergent sequences.
+So we see this is exactly what the kuratowski limit spaces _are_!
+They're the subobjects of sequential spaces, where we may have forgotten about certain sequences that "would converge" if we still had our open sets.

+In general, we can think of objects in $\mathsf{Seq}$ as honest spaces, with points and all the convergent sequences that should exist.
+Objects in
+$\mathsf{Kur}$ are almost honest spaces, we just might have forgotten about a few convergent sequences that "should" be there if we remembered the whole topology.
+But there's still only "one way" for any given sequence to converge.
+Objects in $\mathcal{T}$ are like spaces which might have forgotten some convergent sequences, _and_ which have ~bonus data~ attached to them giving multiple inequivalent proofs that these sequences converge!

-$X(1)$ as its set of points, and a subset of $X(1)$ is open exactly when it's "sequentially open" (as in the last paragraph).
+But this intuitive picture tells us how to get an honest space from your favorite object $X \in \mathcal{T}$!
+We take $X(1)$ as our set of points, and a subset of $X(1)$ is open exactly when it's sequentially open, forgetting the data of the multiple proofs of convergence.

 The fact that the reflectors preserve finite products tells us that the
 $\mathsf{Seq}$ and $\mathsf{Kur}$ are [exponential ideals][58] in $\mathcal{T}$.